baofinance/dotfiles/README.md

 >
 > - You may not want all of it and this way allows you to link just the files you need
 > - The commands are easy to get right, and if you don't get it right first time it's easy to fix.
-> - It's a one-off command for a few files files, deal with it :smiley:
+> - It's a one-off command for a only few files files, deal with it :smiley:
-> - Any script needs tests, etc. and my cost-benefit analysis resulted in not writing a script
+> - Any script needs tests, etc. and my cost-benefit analysis of this resulted in me not writing a script.

 > [!TIP]
 > So that there's a chance this might work on windows, do this: